jasonjac2/OneMoreWiki/Extra-Commands.md

 > ![Text To Table](images/TextToTable.png)

+## Copy Section Group
+Accessed by right-clicking a section group, copies a section group (folder) to another notebook or section group.
+Note that sections on each level of the hierarchy must have unique names.
+If there are two sibiling sections with the same name then pages may be copied only to the first section.

 ## Date stamp pages in section
 Prepends the title of each page with the created date of the page using the form YYYY-MM-DD.
 If a page title already contains that value, no changes are made.
 This command is available